JJJJJJin/Browser-in-Agent/README.md

 isolation can't be bypassed.
 Workflow **guidelines** are exposed separately as MCP *prompts* (see below), not tools.

+Users can also create additional scripts/tools to simplify the working progress (you don't want agent to interate 100 items in a list element and have reasoning for each one to merely get the item info, a simple tool/script can somehow achieve this).

 ---

 ## Quick start